Mostafa-Emad77/Stock-Sentiment-Hybrid-Model/README.md

 ### 7. Fine-Tuning

 - **Parameter Tuning:** Fine-tune the model parameters to improve performance.
-- **Regularization:** Apply regularization techniques to prevent overfitting.

 ### 8. Save Merged DataFrame

 - **Save DataFrame:** Save the merged DataFrame, which contains both stock data and preprocessed headlines, as a new CSV file for future use.

-### 9. Conclusion

-Summarize the findings, discuss the performance of the hybrid model, and suggest potential improvements.

 ## Conclusion